mallano/gofem/README.md

 http://rawgit.com/cpmech/gofem/master/doc/index.html

 ## References
-Most of Gosl was developed to support the numerical research that resulted in the following papers:
+Most of Gofem was developed to support the numerical research that resulted in the following papers:

 1. Pedroso DM (2015) A consistent u-p formulation for porous media with hysteresis.
 Int Journal for Numerical Methods in Engineering, 101(8) 606-634 http://dx.doi.org/10.1002/nme.4808
 2. Pedroso DM (2015) A solution to transient seepage in unsaturated porous media.
 Computer Methods in Applied Mechanics and Engineering, 285 791-816 http://dx.doi.org/10.1016/j.cma.2014.12.009